Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 ### Dashboard Youtube Video Preview Link : https://app.powerbi.com/groups/me/reports/384d017e-e935-44dc-9e7d-1626c1a36de1/ReportSection
 ________________________________________
-## 🎯 Problem Statement and Goal
+## 🎯 Problem Statement and Goals

+  (1) The Board of stakeholders needs and requirements are identified and responded to i this live data led dashboard.

-Many beginner web apps lack secure handling of sensitive data and user access control.
-This project demonstrates the dangers of such design and how to correct them.
+  (2) Many beginner web dshboards lack secure handling of sensitive data and user access control.
+This project demonstrates the dangers of such design and how to correct them in its advanced phase 2.

 ________________________________________